-It’s not easy to put together a Top 10 Best Asia Waterfalls List because it’s completely subjective and limited to each person’s experience with the falls being named.
+It’s not easy to put together a Top 10 Best Asia Waterfalls List (let alone show you how to visit each of them) because it’s completely subjective and limited to each person’s experience with the falls being named.

 Indeed, we had a real hard time coming up with this list because most of the falls that made it were so equally beautiful that we could’ve flipped a coin to argue that a particular waterfall jumps 7 spots or falls 7 spots.
 It’s that close!